 High flying swings: Not for the faint of heart, but it's the best place to take a photo of your daredevil kid, flying high over a sea of humanity.

 Bag of doughnuts for the road: The doughnut stand stretches all along the walkway toward the parking lot.
 It's there for a reason.
-Snag a bag for the ride home (get the cinnamon-coated ones, and get the large.)
+Snag a bag for the ride home (order the cinnamon-coated ones, and make it a large.)
 After all the other things you've done, you might as well cap the night off right.

 Fiske fries: It's one of the fair's oldest traditions and should almost be a requirement.
 Hot, crispy, gone in a flash.
 The mushrooms also are fabulous.

-Lemonade: It's fresh squeezed and oh so refreshing.
-Get the big cup and you can get it refilled at a discount.
+Lemonade: It's fresh squeezed and oh, so refreshing.
+Buy the big cup and you can get it refilled at a discount.

-Sand sculpture: Artists build an amazing sandcastle in the Ruff building every year.
+Sand sculpture: Working with 75 tons of sand, artists build an amazing sandcastle in the Goodman Building.
+Watch the work in progress over several days.
 It's as detailed as sculptures you see in fine art museums, and will go away as quickly as it came.

-Rides until you're dizzy: If you just can't get enough Tilt-a Whirl, Teacups and Skyglider, you're in luck.
-Weekdays are Pay-One-Price days for rides.
-For $28 you get a POP wristband, good for as many rides as you can handle.
-You can also buy individual tickets for the rides on weekends, just keep in mind what you've eaten before you climb on that bright, shiny ride that spins around and around.
+Ride until you're dizzy: If you just can't get enough Tilt-a Whirl, Tea Cups and Skyglider, you're in luck.
+Pay-One-Price wristbands are available to enjoy unlimited rides, even on weekends.
+Purchase your ride voucher in advance -- online or at a Circke K -- for a discounted price.
+You can also buy individual tickets for the rides at the fairgrounds.
+Just keep in mind what you've eaten before you climb on that bright, shiny ride that spins around and around.

 Pig races: You thought nothing was cuter than two dozen ducklings on a waterslide, right?
 That's only because you haven't seen four piglets gamboling and squealing around a tiny racetrack.
-The Swifty Swine Racing and Swimming Pigs race in front of the Nutt Castle Arena.
+The Swifty Swine Racing and Swimming Pigs perform daily outside the Abernathy Arena.
 And guess what the winning piglet's prize is?
-An Oreo.
-Of course.
+An Oreo, of course.